 Colloquial language is an informal, conversational style of writing.
-It differs from standard business English in that it often makes use of colourful expressions, slang, and regional phrases.
+It differs from standard business English in that it often makes use of colorful expressions, slang, and regional phrases.
 As a result, it can be difficult to understand for an English learner or a person from a different region of the country.
-Sometimes colloquialism takes the form of a word difference; for example, the difference between a "Coke," a "pop" and a "soda pop" (or "couch," "sofa" or "chesterfield") primarily depends on where you live.
-When referring to underwear, you might hear the words "undies," "tighty whities," "gitch," "gotch," "ginch" or "gonch" depending where in Canada you are having that particular conversation.
-Would first-time visitors to Canada know what a "2-4" or a "double-double" is?
-A colloquialism can also take the form of a saying, as Roy Wilder Jr. discusses in his book You All Spoken Here: Southern Talk at Its Down-Home Best.
+Sometimes colloquialism takes the form of a word difference; for example, the difference between a "Coke," a "tonic," a "pop, and a "soda pop" primarily depends on where you live.
+It can also take the form of a saying, as Roy Wilder Jr. discusses in his book You All Spoken Here: Southern Talk at Its Down-Home Best.
 Wilde, J., Jr. (2003).
-You all spoken here: Southern talk at its downhome best.
+You all spoken here: Southern talk at its down-home best.
 Athens: University of Georgia Press.
-Colloquial sayings like "He could mess up a rainstorm" or "He couldn't hit the ground if he fell" communicate the person is inept in a colourful, but not universal way.
+Colloquial sayings like "He could mess up a rainstorm" or "He couldn't hit the ground if he fell" communicate the person is inept in a colorful, but not universal way.
+In the Pacific Northwest someone might "mosey," or walk slowly, over to the "café," or bakery, to pick up a "maple bar"-a confection known as a "Long John doughnut" to people in other parts of the United States.